berkes/drupalyuibasetheme/genesis/gpanels/README.txt

   region has an active block, alternatively you could remove the conditional statement around the existing region.

-  Tip: technicaly you can paste a Gpanel into node.tpl.php also.
+  Tip: Technically you can paste a Gpanel into node.tpl.php also.
 To get them
        to work you will need to make the regions available to the node template.
        You do this in your subthemes theme_preprocess_node() function.